Hi, I'm Carson.

 Short Stories and Articles

 These are under the Portfolio tab.
-Find everything from an article on California vineyards to a speculative romance.
+Find everything from travel articles to a speculative romance.
 I hope to get some new work up soon.
 I also post articles and other short work to Medium, so you can head over there to find more content.

 I am starting work on a serial, which will be a lot like a TV show in structure: a big plot broken down into bite-sized standalone stories.
 You'll be able to subscribe to the series and get each new chapter straight to your mailbox.
 You can learn more by subscribing to my Newsletter at the bottom of this page.